-So far, few studies investigated how Ne varies along the diversity of Hymenoptera ecologies, and all were restricted to the effect of eusociality alone (Owen 1985; Berkelhamer 1983; Reeve et al. 1985; Bromham and Leys 2005; Romiguier et al. 2014; Imrit et al. 2020).
-Only recent studies with genome-wide dataset have detected associations between eusociality and Ne decreases (Romiguier et al. 2014; Imrit et al. 2020), but these studies are typically restricted to few taxa compared to studies that rejected any significant effect (Bromham and Leys 2005).
-Disregarding the joint effect of other potential Ne determinants (body-size, parasitism, pollen-feeding, haplo-diploidy...) may bias results and explain the discrepancy among studies with low vs high number of species comparisons.
+- 100 Wang, Santiago, and Caballero 2016).
+A study accommodating this problem by comparing genetic data for eusocial and solitary sister species in Hymenoptera and other taxa did not reveal any significant effect of eusociality on molecular evolution (Bromham and Leys 2005).
+This represents the strongest argument to date against a systematic reduction of Ne in eusocial lineages, as pair comparisons allow correction for the effects of ploidy and phylogeny, and as implicated pairs are numerous (25) and distributed over most known eusocial lineages.
+However, the small size of the genetic dataset (1 to 3 genes) in this study might have made it statistically difficult to detect any effect.
+So far, few studies have investigated how Ne varies among Hymenoptera, and all were restricted to the effect of eusociality alone (Owen 1985; Berkelhamer 1983; Reeve et al. 1985; Bromham and Leys 2005; Romiguier et al. 2014; Imrit et al. 2020).
+Only recent studies with genome-wide datasets have detected associations between eusociality and decreases in Ne (Romiguier et al. 2014; Imrit et al. 2020), but these studies are typically restricted to few taxa compared to studies that rejected any significant effect (Bromham and Leys 2005).
+Disregarding the 110 - 110 joint effect of other potential Ne determinants (e.g., body-size, parasitism, pollen-feeding, haplodiploidy) may bias results and explain the discrepancy among studies with low vs high number of species comparisons.